OriginProtocol/crypto-merch-how-to/index.md

 **INSERT SCREENSHOT**

 Clicking ‘Continue’, we move onto the ‘Boost Your Listing’ page.
-We can ignore this for now if we don’t have any OGN tokens (Origin coins).
+We can ignore this for now since we don’t have any OGN tokens (Origin coins).
 Click ‘Review’ to check your listing before publishing.
 Click ‘Done’ when you are satisfied or ‘Back’ to change details.
 You can always edit your listings later, as well.
 After clicking ‘Done’, we will have to confirm our transaction on MetaMask.

 **INSERT SCREENSHOT**